Trekking in Sikkim Darjeeling

 Kanchenjunga Massif during sunrise from Sandakphu

-The Sandakphu Phalut Trek in Darjeeling is 84 km long trekking route, that can be completed within six to seven days for a moderately fit hiker.
+The Sandakphu Phalut Trek is 84 km long trek route in Darjeeling, that can be completed within six to seven days for a moderately fit hiker.
 It’s also a trek for those who enjoy breathtaking views, and moderate trekking trail with a touch of history.

-A trek so rare when viewed on a clear morning the mystical clear mountain views of four of the five highest mountains in the world are visible from Sandakphu and Phalut, the two incredible view points on the Singalila Ridge in Darjeeling.
-Also known as the Sandakphu Phalut Singalila trek in Darjeeling, Dal Bhat, Hot Tea and a seat by the fire in cosy tea houses is what makes this trek so unforgettable.
+A rare trek in the Singalila Ridge in Darjeeling, when viewed on a clear morning the mystical clear views of four of the five highest mountains in the world are visible from Sandakphu and Phalut.
+Also known as the Sandakphu Phalut Singalila trek in Darjeeling, this is one unforgettable trek in the Indian Himalayas.

 Nestled amidst the majestic Everest and the Kanchenjunga ranges, the Sandakphu Phalut Trek in Darjeeling offers a once-in-a-lifetime treat for both nature enthusiasts and adventurers to witness the grandeur of the Himalayan range at great heights.